magoo/www-forecast/README.md

 export AWS_ACCESS_KEY= (AWS access Key)
 ```

-### DynamoDB
+### 6. DynamoDB
 Install terraform.
 The `tf` folder contains a terraform configuration to create the DynamoDB tables needed to operate.

-`terraform apply` within the `tf directory` to set up.
+`terraform apply` within the `tf/` directory to set up tables.

-You can use the `E6E_TABLE_PREFIX` environment variable to point the app at a specific set of tables, but you'll have to modify the terraform script to name these tables with your chosen prefix.
+> You can use the `E6E_TABLE_PREFIX` environment variable to point the app at a specific set of tables, but you'll have to modify the terraform script to name these tables with your chosen prefix.

-### Google Identity
+### 7. Google Identity
-Need a set of Google API credentials to work with `http://localhost:4000` or whatever domain you're using.
+You'll need a set of Google API/OAuth credentials to work with `http://localhost:9000` or whatever domain you'll be using.

 - https://console.developers.google.com/apis/credentials